algbio/RobustFlowDecomposition/README.md

 - The output paths (as sequences of edges) are exactly the same as the ground truth paths;
 - The output paths (as sequences of edges) are the same as the ground truth paths, and each path has the same weight as the corresponding ground truth path.

+The output of this tool is a file containt the name of the graph compared and a binary value for each metric above: 0, when the comparison between two outputs observed that those two outputs are divergent (regarding such a metric) or 1, if the outputs are equivalent.

 # Run